compulim/generator-azure-web-app/README.md

 There are multiple NPM scripts help building the project.

 * `npm run build` will kickoff the build process
+* `npm run deploy` will deploy the website to Azure Web App
 * `npm run hostdev` will host a development server and bundle on-the-fly
 * `npm run hostprod` will host a production server using pre-bundled files
 * `npm run pack` will pack production server and bundled files into a ZIP file using MSDeploy